DTW-DanWard/OctopusDeployUtilities/docs/UnitTesting.md

 * Maybe that AppFolder name should always match the Octopus Project name for consistency?
 * Wait, maybe other values in the project settings should also just match the project name for consistency...?
 IIS site/app pool name?
 Windows Service Display Name?

 And that's how it gets started.
-The more you realize how consistent or inconsistent your configuration is, the more you realize you can write rules to find the exceptions so you can fix them.
+The more you realize how consistent or inconsistent your configuration is, the more you realize you can write rules to find the exceptions so you can fix them in your Octopus Deploy configuration.
 Validating your entire configuration becomes a question of running a fresh export and then running your unit tests.
 And, of course, you can automate both those steps, saving you a lot of time and giving you (some?) peace of mind.

 ### We Broke Prod

 In spite of all your rules stuff will still sneak through the cracks.
 Here's an actual example from my experience of when an application deployed to prod and broke stuff.
 (OK, it was just *one* server and that server was out of the load balancer pool... but still it was no fun.)
-* Developers added new Octopus Deploy project-level variable, scoped only to dev environments.
+* Developers added a new Octopus Deploy project-level variable to a preexisting project, scoped only to dev environments.
 That project variable matched to a new configuration setting in the application's config file.
-* The default value in the app config file worked on dev machines and on staging but, turns out, not on production.
+* The default value in the application's config file worked on dev machines and on staging but, turns out, not on production.
-* Developers did not notify DevOps (me!) of the new variable and I missed it.
+* Developers did not notify DevOps (me!) of the new project-level variable and I missed it.
 That project had over 100 Octopus Deploy project variables plus a huge included library variable set.
 Needle in the haystack... and I'm human, I screwed up.
-* Project is deployed to staging, variable replacement doesn't occur BUT default value in file happens to work fine so QA passes it.
+* Project is deployed to staging, variable replacement doesn't occur BUT default value in application config file happens to work fine so QA passes it.
 * Project is deployed to production and KA-BOOM!
 (OK, less dramatic than that).

 Doh!
 However, using exports the problem was really easily to find: the last time this project was deployed to production it worked fine so I diff'd an export from that time frame to the latest export.
 The new project variable - with its *dev-environment-only* scope - stood out like a sore thumb.
 We quickly added the staging and production-scoped values to that project in Octopus Deploy, updated the release and redeployed.
 All done!